TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 ##### Connecting to an Android Virtual Device (AVD) as Root

-An Android Virtual Device (AVD) can be created by using the AVD manager, which is available within Android Studio<sup>[5]</sup>.
+An Android Virtual Device (AVD) can be created by using the [AVD manager](https://developer.android.com/studio/run/managing-avds.html "Create and Manage Virtual Devices"), which is available within Android Studio.
 The AVD manager can also be started separately from the command line by using the `android` command in the tools directory of the Android SDK:

 ```bash
 $ ./android avd